Dominic’s commercial practice includes all contractual claims.

 - Advice in conference following a wedding that did not take place due to the COVID-19 lockdown following the Health Protection (Coronavirus Restrictions) (England) Regulations 2020/350, where the issues included force majeure, frustration, supervening illegality and consumer protection under the Consumer Rights Act 2015, the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, and the Unfair Trading Regulations 2008.
 Email from professional client, dated 15 July 2020: ‘Thank you ever so much.
 It was super helpful and I look forward to working with you again in the near future.’

-- S v G & Anor – successfully applied for judgment against both defendants for a six figure sum (with interest at three percent); applied for costs in the sum of £17,000; resisted the defendants’ application for an adjournment; resisted the first defendant’s application to file and serve an amended defence; resisted the second defendant’s application for relief from sanctions and permission to extend the time to file and serve a defence and counterclaim; applied for summary judgment against the first defendant on the basis that there was no real prospect of successfully defending the claim and no other compelling reason why the case should be disposed of at trial; and requested default judgment to be entered against the second defendant on the grounds that a defence had not been filed and the relevant time limit for doing so had expired.
+- S v G & Anor – successfully applied for judgment against both defendants for a six-figure sum (with interest at three percent); applied for costs in the sum of £17,000; resisted the defendants’ application for an adjournment; resisted the first defendant’s application to file and serve an amended defence; resisted the second defendant’s application for relief from sanctions and permission to extend the time to file and serve a defence and counterclaim; applied for summary judgment against the first defendant on the basis that there was no real prospect of successfully defending the claim and no other compelling reason why the case should be disposed of at trial; and requested that default judgment to be entered against the second defendant on the ground that a defence had not been filed and the relevant time limit for doing so had expired.
 Message from lay client, received by professional client, dated 11 June 2020: ‘I am 100% fully satisfied.’

 - K v M – devilling for a Silk, namely researching and drafting the skeleton argument and bundle of authorities in applications before the High Court for general civil restraint orders, and non–party costs orders to be awarded on the indemnity basis (April 2020).